KanachYerevan/kanachyerevan.github.io/src/birds/index.md

 - Step 1: get a nest box.
 You can participate in one of our community workshops, where we make them, or build one yourself.
 We provide [simple, proven blueprints][1] that are perfect for Great Tits while keeping competitors out.
 - Step 2: install it wisely.
 It can be a tree, a building wall, or even a sturdy pole, as long as it's close to trees or greenery.
 Place it 3-6 meters high to keep it safe from predators like cats.
 Because Great Tits are territorial, to avoid conflicts, please install nest boxes at least 30-50 meters apart.
 One happy tit family is far more effective than two fighting ones.
 - Step 3: put your nest box on the map.
 Your actions are part of a larger, city-wide effort.
-By adding your nest box to our public map, you help us track our growing network of natural guardians, analyze the project's effectiveness, inspire others and maintain nest boxes in time.
-Collecting this data is vital for scaling the project and demonstrating its success to the municipalty.
+By adding your nest box to our public map, you help us track our growing network of natural guardians, analyze the project's effectiveness, inspire others, and maintain the nest boxes over time.
+Collecting this data is vital for scaling the project and demonstrating its success to the municipality.

 Handy links:

-- [Download the guide][1], includes blueprints
+- [Download the guide (includes blueprints)][1]
 - [Open the Trees of Yerevan app](https://yerevan.treemaps.app/)

 ## Join the Flock!